wenh06/fl-sim/README.md

 ) -> None
 ```

 To implement a new algorithm, one needs to implement a subclass of `Server`, `Client`, `ServerConfig`, and `ClientConfig`.
-For example, the following implementation of FedAvg is provided in the module [fedprox](fl_sim/algorithms/fedprox/_fedprox.py):
+For example, the following implementation of FedProx is provided in the file [fedprox](fl_sim/algorithms/fedprox/_fedprox.py):

 <details>
 <summary>Click to expand!</summary>